crackwebai1024/latech-horet/README.md

 # after running in local, for test you can run `npm run test`

+# before testing you have to call the signup endpoint with this credential

+{
+email: "test@lahore.com",
+password: "SuperUser123$",
+};

 ### api structure

 You can test api by using postman